Skip to content

 About The Artist

-My name is Laurie Freivogel and Kiku Handmade is my glass studio located just outside Chicago, Illinois.
+My name is Laurie Freivogel, and Kiku Handmade is my glass studio located just outside Chicago, Illinois.
 While I've been creating ever since I can remember, I only started fusing glass in 2004.
-My love of glass started when I bought a fused glass pendant at an art fair – it was the first time I had ever noticed fused glass.
+My love of glass started when I bought a fused glass pendant at an art fair.
 I was totally drawn in by the texture, the molten-liquid-turned-solid moment, the transparency of the vibrant turquoise balanced with the organic, opaque red inclusion.
-After our daughter was born in 2001, I quit my full time job at a computer consultancy to stay home with our two kids (number 1 son was born in 1998).
-Very soon I found myself going crazy as an at-home mom with an art background and nothing to make.
+After our daughter was born in 2001, I quit my full time job at a computer consultancy to stay home with our two kids.
+Very quickly I found myself yearning to create more than just kids crafts.
 In the spring of 2004, I discovered the indie craft movement that was growing in Chicago and had an epiphany: glass.
 I bought myself a small kiln, some books and glass, set up a studio in my basement and started experimenting.
 Soon enough, I was creating humdrum pendants, earrings and pins that were lovely, but unfulfilling.
-I needed a new direction.
+My BFA is in drawing, and it was at the Milwaukee Institute of Art and Design that I fell in love with printmaking.
+About a year in, I realized what I had been pining for – imagery and pattern.
+I had a small silkscreening setup in my studio already, and began experimenting with materials and techniques until I figured out what worked.

-I spent months researching and experimenting with materials and techniques until I figured out what worked.
-I knew I had found my niche and began working on the designs that give Kiku it’s distinctive style.
-My imagery and drawings are primarily inspired by pop culture, pattern and nature.
-I particularly love mid-century modern and Japanese design aesthetics, in fact the name "Kiku" means "chrysanthemum" in Japanese.
-Using fine enamels, I print with multiple screens onto layers of glass to create depth and, using my knack for color and composition, pair it with an amazing glass color palette.
-One thing I especially love about the ability to print an image on glass is that it enables me to do a variety of custom work for my customers, which has become a specialty of mine.
+One thing I especially love about the ability to print an image on glass is that it enables me to do a variety of custom work, which has become a specialty of mine.
 I approach the design of each new piece, whether my own image or a custom design, looking to strike a visual balance between the graphic printed image and the nature of glass: color, translucence, light and depth- the qualities that originally called me to the medium.
-While my work is very graphic, I'm a practical girl so most of my pieces are as functional as they are pretty.
+While my work is very graphic, I'm a practical person, so most of my pieces are as functional as they are pretty.

 When time allows from my busy production schedule, I experiment with pushing the boundaries of glass.
 One thing I love about the medium is that you can do so much with it.
 I learn from fellow kiln formed glass artists, some of whom are creating delicate, coral-like, 2-sided colorful structures, to others using weight and compressing the glass into itself, or even others who are dripping it from a height at 1700 degrees to make new glass.
 I am always in awe of how humble experimentation can make a person, and learning (and failing) makes me a better artist.
-When I'm not making glass, you might find me sewing, knitting, or hanging with one of our many, many pets.
-Outside of home I love roller skating, paddle boarding, swimming, travel, and food - from fine dining to street carts.
-I have two kids in college who are way smarter than I am, and a husband of over 25 years who still keeps me laughing.

 Invalid password